SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/06-Summary.md

 [slide]
 # Summary
-In this lesson you learnt:
+In this lesson we learned:

 - Data types define the data range